Unveiling CDW (CDW)'s Value: Is It Really Priced Right? A Comprehensive Guide

 Conclusion

-In summary, CDW (NASDAQ:CDW) appears to be fairly valued.
-The company's financial condition is fair, its profitability is strong, and its growth ranks better than 62.76% of 2006 companies in the Software industry.
+In summary, CDW's stock is estimated to be modestly overvalued.
+The company's financial condition is fair, and its profitability is strong.
+Its growth ranks better than 62.78% of companies in the Software industry.
 To learn more about CDW stock, you can check out its 30-Year Financials here.

 To find out the high-quality companies that may deliver above-average returns, please check out GuruFocus High Quality Low Capex Screener.